On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems

 Let notation be as above and choose a vector $\bm{\sigma} \in \mathbb{R}^d$.
-For any vector $\bm{s} = \left(s_1,\ldots,s_d\right)$ denote $d \bm{s}= d s_1 \wedge d s_2 \wedge \ldots \wedge d s_d$.
+For any vector $\bm{s} = (s_1,\dots,s_d)$ denote ${\rm d} \bm{s}= {\rm d} s_1 \wedge {\rm d} s_2 \wedge \dots \wedge {\rm d} s_d$.
 Then consider the integral

-This is a so-called Mellin-Barnes integral.
-When there is a basis of solutions for an $A$-hypergeometric system in terms of Mellin-Barnes integrals, then this will help us to find the monodromy group for these $A$-hypergeometric functions.
-A quick summary about Mellin Barnes integrals is given here, for a more thorough introduction see \cite{Beu13}.
+This is a so-called Mellin--Barnes integral.
+When there is a basis of solutions for an $A$-hypergeometric system in terms of Mellin--Barnes integrals, then this will help us to find the monodromy group for this $A$-hypergeometric system.
+A quick summary about Mellin--Barnes integrals is given here, for a more thorough introduction see \cite{Beu13}.